boiding/book/src/background/boid.md

 # Boid
-A _boid_ is a virtual creatures, much like a bird or a fish.
+A _boid_ is a virtual creature, much like a bird or a fish.
 You should get attached to it, because we are going to spend a lot of time with them.
 We are going to teach our boids how to move gracefully among their siblings.